 Cooking The Pizza

 We waited until the temperature in the pizza oven was near 750 degrees.
-Then, we put the pizza in the oven.
-It makes it much easier to put your pizza in the oven if you put flour or cornmeal on the peel before putting your dough on the peel.
+Then, we put the pizza in the wood fired oven.
+It makes it much easier to put your pizza in the oven if you put all-purpose flour or cornmeal on the peel before putting your dough on the peel.
 This helps the pizza slide off the peel better.
+As a side note, if you are using your indoor oven, you would use a pizza stone or baking sheet to cook your pizza.

 After putting in the Margherita pizza, we create another masterpiece pie with pesto and artichokes.
 Diana decided to put this one in the pizza oven herself.